Phozbrav/ansible-apache_flink_cluster/README.md

 * **jobmanager_servers** by the server name that will be used as a master
 * **taskmanager_servers** by the list of servers that will be used as slaves (one server name by line)

-The ansible will download, configure and launch the Apache Flink cluster.
-A default configuration file is provided:
+A default configuration file is provided with variables that are used for the project:

 ```
 nano playbooks/group_vars/all/config.yml
 ```

+The playbook downloads Java8 and Apache Flink archive, sets the configuration, creates an alias and a flink systemd service.